 For many, movies and popcorn are the perfect pair.
 But do you realize just how unhealthy your light and airy snack may be?

-Rich in antioxidants and whole-grain, three cups of the air-popped (not microwaved!) kernels are just 93 calories and a single gram of fat.
+Rich in antioxidants, three cups of the air-popped (not microwaved!) kernels are just 93 calories and a single gram of fat.
 But a report from the Center for Science in the Public Interest found a medium bucket of movie theater popcorn can contain 20 cups of popcorn—equating to 1,200 calories and 60 grams of fat.

 So should you steer clear of the snack counter?